AndresPrza/Recipee/README.md

 ### Project status
-This project is **not finished** and i don't plan on upsating it on the close future, i want to re-make it in the far future as i get more experienced though.
+This project is **not finished** and i don't plan on updating it on the close future, i want to re-make it in the far future as i get more experienced though.

 ### Built With